Tutorials

 Executing the 'Retrieve item IDs' query

-From the response, you can extract the IDs of the items to translate, and store them in the items array in the configuration file.
+From the JSON response, the IDs of the items to translate are printed in entry data.compiledData.ids (highlighted in the image).
+Copy that string and store it in the items array in the configuration file.